Marathon swimming at the 2024 Summer Olympics – Women's 10 kilometre: Race

-The race was held at 07:30 on 8 August and consisted of six 1.67-kilometer loops between Pont Alexandre III and Pont de l'Alma.
+The race was held at 07:30 on 8 August and consisted of six 1.67-kilometre loops between Pont Alexandre III and Pont de l'Alma.
 When travelling from Pont Alexandre III to Pont de l'Alma, the athletes were swimming downstream, but on the way back they were swimming upstream.
 After the men's race, Daniel Wiffen stated that he had to swim at a pace faster than approximately 1:12 per 100 metres to be able to swim forward against the current.

 Australia's Moesha Johnson led for the downstream part of the first lap, from Pont Alexandre III to Pont de l'Alma, while the Italians Ginevra Taddeucci and Giulia Gabbrielleschi led upstream on the way back.
 Van Rouwendaal led for the entirety of lap two and maintained her position in the leading group that had formed over the third lap.
-Over the downstream portion of the fourth lap, Johnson, van Rouwendaal, Taddeucci, Cunha and Australia's Chelsea Gubecka swam away of the lead group, and during the upstream portion, van Rouwendaal, Johnson and Taddeucci swam ahead of that group.
+Over the downstream portion of the fourth lap, Johnson, van Rouwendaal, Taddeucci, Cunha and Australia's Chelsea Gubecka swam away from the lead group, and during the upstream portion, van Rouwendaal, Johnson and Taddeucci swam ahead of that group.
 The three leaders maintained their lead over the others for the rest of the race.

 Going into the final upstream section on the sixth lap, Johnson led, followed by van Rouwendaal and then Taddeucci.
 Van Rouwendaal overtook Johnson at the final buoy, and maintained her lead to the finish to win with a time of 2:03:34.2.
 Johnson finished in second with 2:03:39.7, Taddeucci finished third with 2:03:42.8 and Cunha finished fourth with 2:04:15.7.
 The win gave van Rouwendaal her second Olympic gold in the event, and she dedicated the win to her pet dog.
 In a report after the race, the Associated Press called van Rouwendaal the greatest female open water swimmer ever.
-Van Rouwendaal expressed a lack of concern for the water quality issues; she had drank some of it as she was thirsty and said that it was "cold" and "nice".
+Van Rouwendaal expressed a lack of concern for the water quality issues; she had drunk some of it as she was thirsty and said that it was "cold" and "nice".